joolstorrentecalo/gitlab-foss/doc/administration/settings/sign_in_restrictions.md

 The following access methods are **not** protected by Admin Mode:

-- Git client access (SSH using public keys or HTTPS using Personal access tokens).
+- Git client access (SSH using public keys or HTTPS using Personal Access Tokens).

 In other words, administrators who are otherwise limited by Admin Mode can still use Git clients without additional authentication steps.